-Super Bowl LV will feature the quarterback who many regard as the G.O.A.T. — Tampa Bay Buccaneers quarterback Tom Brady— and the young quarterback who's arguably best positioned to some day wrestle that distinction from Brady, and that's Kansas City Chiefs QB Patrick Mahomes II.
+Super Bowl LV featured the quarterback who many regard as the G.O.A.T. — former Tampa Bay Buccaneers quarterback Tom Brady— and the up-and-coming quarterback who's arguably best positioned to someday wrestle that distinction from Brady, and that's Kansas City Chiefs quarterback Patrick Mahomes II.

 I've written about their individual college careers before (Brady here and Mahomes here) but never directly compared them.
 The truth is, you really can't — at least without proper context.
 Brady didn't start until his junior year and he was a steady hand for run-first Michigan teams that were content to throw the ball less than 30 times a game.
 Mahomes was a starter by the the fourth game of his college career and, at times, he threw as many passes in one game as Brady did in three.
 A direct comparison is out due to the different eras and offensive philosophies.
 But, looking at their college careers side by side is one way to see some of the ways college football has changed since a skinny Tom Brady took up residence in Ann Arbor in 1996.

 Brady entered college in 1996 at a school, Michigan, that at the time had claims to 10 national championships and his Wolverines won another title in 1997.
 Mahomes was a freshman in college nearly 20 years later, in 2014, at a school (Texas Tech) that has never finished a season ranked in the top 10 of the AP poll.
 The Red Raiders qualified for one bowl game in Mahomes' three seasons in Lubbock and they won a total of 16 games in his three seasons in college.